Pap Smear Tests

 Centres that offer Pap Smear Services

 Book an appointment at one of our centres or call now for a pap smear cost estimate.

 Pap Smear FAQs

 The test looks for changes in the cells of your cervix.
 Changes happen very slowly but can lead to serious problems like cervical cancer.
 Cervical cancer is the number one killer of South African women.
 Often, there are no symptoms, until the condition is at an advanced stage.
 If abnormal cells are noticed at screening, they can be closely observed and/or treated to prevent cancer from developing.
 Regular screening has been proven to reduce the risk of cancer by 90%.
-Many women feel nervous about having a smear test, yet regular screening has saved thousands of lives by discovering problems before they become serious.
+Many women feel nervous about having a pap smear test, yet regular screening has saved thousands of lives by discovering problems before they become serious.